Quarterdeck Investment Partners, Inc.

-Quarterdeck Investment Partners, Inc. is a boutique investment bank headquartered in Los Angeles, California which focuses exclusively on advising clients in the global aerospace and defense sectors.
+Quarterdeck Investment Partners, Inc. was an American boutique investment bank headquartered in Los Angeles, California which focused exclusively on advising clients in the global aerospace and defense sectors.
+The company was acquired in 2002 by US financial group, Jefferies Group and renamed Jefferies Quarterdeck.

 The company was founded in 1992 by Jon B. Kutler, a former U.S. Naval officer and veteran Wall Street investment banker.
 Quarterdeck was one of the early pioneers in the successful concept of industry focused investment banking boutiques.

+History

 The firm quickly grew to four offices and the leading position in global league tables for aerospace and defense merger and acquisition transactions.
 Quarterdeck advised both global prime contractors such as Lockheed Martin, The Boeing Company, BAE Systems and Northrop Grumman and well as mid-sized consolidators such as L-3 Communications.